ovh/docs/pages/web/web-paas/configuration-routes/cache/guide.en-asia.md

 ### The cache key

-If a request is cacheable, Web PaaS builds a cache key from several request properties and stores the response associated with this key.
+If a request can be cached, Web PaaS builds a cache key from several request properties and stores the response associated with this key.
 When a request comes with the same cache key, the cached response is reused.

 There are two parameters that let you control this key: `headers` and `cookies`.